MicrochipTech/RNWFxx_Python_OOB/tools/CertificateTool/readme.md

 <a href="https://www.microchip.com"><p align="left"><img src="assets/MicrochipLogoHorizontalBlackRed.png" width="350" alt=""></a>

-# Create Self-Signed Certificates using Git Bash
+# Create Self-Signed Certificates for RNWF02 using Git Bash

-Creating the required self-signed device certificates is semi-automated and only takes a few seconds.
+Creating self-signed device certificates is semi-automated and only takes a few seconds.
 There are 2 methods included with this tool.

 The first creates a certificate chain after entering the user chosen "Common Name".
 Three certificates are then created and posted in a subdirectory ready to use.